 Navy Veteran Acquires Critical Statistics Skills

-Victor Estrella never knew he had an aptitude for numbers until the U.S. Navy assigned him a position as a dispersing clerk at age 28.
+Victor Estrella never knew he had an aptitude for numbers until the U.S. Navy assigned him a position as a dispersing clerk.

 Estrella was a quick study.
 While stationed on the aircraft carrier U.S.S.
-John F. Kennedy from 2004 to 2008, the Philippines native served as one of the ship’s accountants, providing financial services for the more than 5,000 sailors and Marines aboard the ship.
+John F. Kennedy from 2004 to 2008, he served as one of the ship’s accountants, providing financial services for the more than 5,000 sailors and Marines aboard the ship.

 “The Navy really surprised me,” he said.
 “There was a lot I didn’t know I was good at until I enlisted.”